Rushanksavant/NFT-Marketplace/README.md

-Application up and running: https://rushank-nft-marketplace.netlify.app/
+Application up and running: https://rushank-nft-marketplace.netlify.app/<br>
+Connect your wallet to ropsten network and wait for a few seconds, it might show "No NFTs listed yet" before NFTs load.
+Fund your wallet with some ropsten eth to buy/sell nft.

 Deployed on Ropsten testnet: 0xA3b10D635C92a5A1ae051293C26a107c272cc34B

-Do not forget to install metamask and get some test ether from Ropsten faucet.

 ## Features:
 - Buy the NFTs listed on marketplace, and resell them at higher price for profits.